lievan/multitask-prompting/README.md

 ### Overview

-Prompting uses the capability of large language models (LLM's) to "fill in the missing text" in order to classify the meaning of text.
+Prompting uses the capability of large language models (LLM's) to "fill in the blank" in order to classify the meaning of text.
 I conducted research on how a single model can use prompting to simultaneously learn multiple tasks.
 [RoBERTa](https://arxiv.org/abs/1907.11692) was the primary model I experimented with.
 Here are the [results](https://urf.columbia.edu/sites/default/files/symposium/LI%20Evan-%20Poster.pdf).

 ### RobertaPrompt